Blueprint SDK — API

 Decorator that marks the method named 'fallback' in your blueprint class.
 That is, you can only use the @fallback decorator once in the entire blueprint class, and only to mark a method named fallback.

 Just like with public methods, you must explicitly specify the allowed action types.
+You can also use allow_reentrancy=True to allow the fallback method to be called again during its own execution (reentrancy).
+By default, reentrancy is not allowed (allow_reentrancy=False).
 For more on it, see Method fallback at Blueprint development guidelines

 Usage: